vhscom/fetch-inject/README.md

 ## Pfft.
 I use a bundler.
 It does everything.

 And **how big** are your bundles currently?
-Does your bundler [_really_](https://medium.com/@vhs/sean-thanks-for-your-continued-work-on-webpack-465572df6208) support Tree Shaking?
-Bruh, do you even [Isomorphic](https://vhs.codeberg.pagetalks/isomorphic-rendering-react/)?
+Does your bundler properly support Tree Shaking?
+How many loaders and plug-ins [do you really need](https://medium.com/@vhs/webpack-is-your-achilles-heel-d3cd80821a4f) to add functionality to your app?
+How long does that take?
+Are you even building a website anymore?

 _Whatever.
 I'll just use `async` scripts._

 Oh, really?
-And how will you [manage asynchronous JavaScript dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/)?
-How many loaders and plug-in dependencies will you need to add a single library requiring a combination of JavaScript, CSS and Font Icons?
-Dude, [are you even building a website anymore](https://medium.com/@vhs/webpack-is-your-achilles-heel-d3cd80821a4f)?
+And how will you [manage asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/) with ES6?

 _Fine.
 Tell me more..._